Skip to main content

 GOV.UK Wallet uses GOV.UK One Login to authenticate users.
 This process makes sure that credentials are issued into a wallet that is logged in as the same user the credential is for.

 You must complete the onboarding process for GOV.UK One Login before you can issue credentials to GOV.UK Wallet.
-There is guidance on the GOV.UK One Login onboarding process in their technical documentation.
+There’s further guidance on onboarding to GOV.UK One Login.

-When you complete the GOV.UK One Login onboarding process, make sure that you have:
+When you complete the GOV.UK One Login onboarding process, make sure you have:

-custom claim is activated for your GOV.UK One Login client - this is a pairwise identifier that will be used to prove that the user logged in to your service and GOV.UK Wallet are the same user
+• requested that the GOV.UK One Login onboarding team activates the walletSubjectId custom claim for your GOV.UK One Login client - this is a pairwise identifier used to prove that the user logged in to your service and to GOV.UK Wallet are the same user

 Agree a credential template

-- which attributes are to be included in the digital credential and its schema
+• the attributes you want to include in the digital credential and its schema

-To integrate with GOV.UK Wallet you must send the GOV.UK Wallet team:
+To integrate with GOV.UK Wallet, you must send the GOV.UK Wallet team your:

 Follow relevant standards